shawn-nyk/tp/docs/DeveloperGuide.md

 **MSS**

-*  Similar MSS to UC01 - adding a company except user is now adding an application.
+*  Similar MSS to UC01 - adding a company except user is adding an application.

 **Extensions**

-* Similar to extension of UC07 - Add an internship.
+* Similar to extension of UC07 - adding an internship except user is adding an application.

 **Use case: UC11 - Delete an application**